vamsikuruvella/TheComplete2024WebDevelopmentBootcamp/README.md

 To enable you have to type 'node' in terminal
 >.help should give you the commands to use
-The REPL is similar to console in chrome with extra features
+The REPL is similar to console in chrome with extra features node index.js :: to run the js file in terminal after installing nodeJS